 None of the currently available serological tests may be performed under a Certificate of Waiver.

 All clinical laboratories operating and testing for SARS-CoV-2 at drive-through sites or off-site, including laboratories located outside California, are required to report

 all positive and non-positive (negative, indeterminate, and specimen unsatisfactory) test results from molecular, antigen, and antibody/serology tests for SARS-CoV-2

-within eight hours through the CalREDIE Electronic Laboratory Reporting system (ELR).
+within twenty four hours through the CalREDIE Electronic Laboratory Reporting system (ELR).
 Further information about reporting requirements is available on the

 Ordering health care providers are also required to report results of cases or suspected cases of COVID-19 to the local health officer for the jurisdiction where the patient resides (17 CCR section 2500 (b)) and should contact the local health officer for specific requirements.